Boating Information

 Mooring Buoys

-- How Many – Since 1981, the Florida Keys National Marine Sanctuary has maintained more than 470 buoys to safeguard reefs.
+- How Many – Since 1981, the Florida Keys National Marine Sanctuary has maintained more than 470 buoys to help safeguard reefs.

-- Where They Are – Buoys mark artificial reefs, Sanctuary Preservation Areas (SPAs), shipwreck trail sites, and more.
+- Where They Are – Buoys mark artificial reefs, Sanctuary Preservation Areas (SPAs), shipwreck trail sites and more.

 How to Use a Mooring Buoy

-- First come, first served – Mooring buoys are open to all boaters.
+- First Come, First Served – Mooring buoys are open to all boaters.

-- Keep it in sight – Steer from a helm station where you can see the buoy the whole time.
+- Keep It in Sight – Steer from a helm station where you can see the buoy the whole time.

-- Approach slowly – Come in from downwind or down current so the yellow pick-up line floats toward you, and keep the buoy on the same side as the helm station.
+- Approach Slowly – Come in from downwind or down current so the yellow pick-up line floats toward you, and keep the buoy on the same side as the helm station.

-- Pick it up safely – Use a boat hook to grab the yellow pick-up line, then shift to neutral to avoid tangles.
+- Pick It Up Safely – Use a boat hook to grab the yellow pick-up line, then shift to neutral to avoid tangles.

-- Adjust your line – Leave enough slack so the buoy stays at the surface and the line runs horizontally.
+- Adjust Your Line – Leave enough slack so the buoy stays at the surface and the line runs horizontally.
 On rougher days, add more line for comfort and less strain on the buoy.

 - Find locations – View the buoy map to see sites within the Florida Keys National Marine Sanctuary